childsb/glusterfs-hadoop-docs/ConfiguringHBase.markdown

 - on each node, update your hbase-env.sh script to point to your java installation:

-#edit this line in your conf/hbase-env.sh script on each node as necessary
 export JAVA_HOME="/usr/lib/jvm/java-1.7.0-openjdk.x86_64"

 - run the following smoke test to confirm operation